mystsoftware/myst-help-center/myst-management/performance/maxpacketallowed.md

 - SqlExceptionHelper - Packet for query is too large
 - Due to bigger in size, not able to persist support artifact
-- logExceptions Packet for query is too large
+- logExceptions Packet for query is too large.

 ![](C:\Users\admin\Desktop\000\sql.jpg)